 Beat the Odds of a Car Accident

 Think about it: the average American spends 17,600 minutes driving each year.
 That’s more than 45 minutes in your car each day.
-Driving is an everyday activity for the majority of Arkansans, since our state is more rural with fewer methods of public transportation – but it’s anything but an ordinary task.
+Driving is an everyday activity for the majority of Arkansans.
+Our state is more rural with fewer methods of public transportation.

 Your odds of being killed in a car wreck are 1 in 113, compared to a 1 in 358 chance of being killed by firearm or 1 in 1,183 odds of drowning.
 That doesn’t mean you should throw away your car keys and never drive again.
 But it does mean that no matter how many times you get behind the wheel, you should never go on “autopilot.”